Looking for a quick & easy Christmas gift idea? Make this Christmas Trail Mix!

 Her look of joy and fulfillment when she was done was worth the little bit of extra effort.
 And she loved being able to bring something she made herself.

-Christmas Trail Mix
+Holiday DIY Trail Mix Ingredients

 - 2 cups square pretzels